oceanprotocol-archive/OEPs/12/README.md

 ### Publishing an Asset including Computing Services

+The Computing services are published as part of the assets metadata as an additional service offered for that specific asset.

+The complete flow of publishing an asset with a computing service attached is:

 1. PUBLISHER generates a DID.
 See [How to compute a DID](https://github.com/oceanprotocol/OEPs/tree/master/7#how-to-compute-a-did).
 1. PUBLISHER creates a DDO including the following information: